Practice Management

 The law firm client intake process—from generating initial leads all the way through to signing paperwork—is arguably one of the most critical parts of law firm management and building strong attorney-client relationships.
 Even if you run an attention-grabbing ad campaign, an interested potential client may still choose to take their business elsewhere if you don’t have an efficient law firm intake process to back it up.

-Fortunately, by adopting the latest technology and taking steps to optimize the intake process, you can elevate the client experience, improve conversion rates, and increase marketing ROI.
+Fortunately, by adopting the latest technology and taking steps to optimize the client intake process, you can elevate the client experience, improve conversion rates, and increase marketing ROI.

 In this article, we provide a step-by-step rundown of an effective legal intake process and best practices for improving unsuccessful procedures.